tg-sec/dvna/Task_Report/docs/setting_up_pipeline.md

 ## Stages

-The pipeline is divided into the following stages which perform a specific step(s):
+The pipeline is divided into the following stages which perform specific step(s):

 ### Initialization